Balance to Breakthrough

 Even so, not all distraction is negative.
 In fact, a bit of diversion to relieve daily stress is both positive and necessary.
 It serves as mental rest from the day’s worries.
 You may catch yourself thinking, I just want to get distracted.
 If so, you’re not alone.
 It’s vital to give yourself a break.
 Watch a movie, take a walk, exercise or go to the beach.
 Just do something to let your mind rest.

 Distraction is negative if it controls and consumes you.
 You may notice yourself saying, “I have so much to do, and it’s hard to concentrate.”
 If unable to focus, it may be challenging to finish tasks.
 In fact, It may be difficult to even start.

-As the year comes to an end, take an assessment of your progress.
-Looking back on the year may leave you feeling frustrated or proud.
+At the start of the new year, take an assessment of your progress.
+Looking back on the previous year may leave you feeling frustrated or proud.
 Whether you accomplished everything you set out to achieve or very little, not to worry.
 Today is a new day.

 1. Set clear goals for the new year.